Dog fights are your worst nightmare.

 If the fight was something manageable, like over a piece of steak, you might be able to slowly reintroduce the dogs in controlled settings.
 It’s important not to give trust back too quickly – you don’t want the next fight to happen when you’re not around.
 This means you might have to separate the dogs for hours, days, weeks, or even permanently when you’re not around.

-Hire an animal behavior consultant immediately if the dog fight occurred between two dogs that share a household - especially if you don't know the cause or if the cause is not something obviously manageable.
+Hire an animal behavior consultant immediately if the dog fight occurred between two dogs that share a household – especially if you don’t know the cause or if the cause is not something obviously manageable.
 The scope of reintroducing them safely is beyond this article and should be done with the supervision of an animal behavior professional.
+It’s essential to consult with a pro if you want to stop your family dogs from fighting moving forward in a safe, reliable manner.

 If the fight was between two dogs that don’t share a household, it might be easiest (not to mention safest) to just keep them separate.